wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-create-windows-powershell-resource-manager-template.md

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-rm-include.md)] classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
 You can't create this resource with the classic deployment model.

 You can easily create a new Windows-based Azure virtual machine by using a Resource Manager template with Azure PowerShell.
 This template creates a single virtual machine running Windows in a new virtual network with a single subnet in a new resource group.